SRJPE/JPE-datasets/data-raw/qc-markdowns/adult-holding-redd-and-carcass-surveys/feather-river/feather-carcass-survey-qc.md

 - Data collected varies between different seasons.
 Coded wire tag (CWT) data has the highest variability.
-Collection of `Chop Recovery` data was collected from 2000-2010 and 2017-2021.
-Earlier years have more detailed `chops` data and have separate table for `tags` data; later `chops` data and `tags` data combines into one.
-Tables from 2017-2021 include a `chop` table with multiple count values per row, a `chop_and_tags` table with individual counts, and a `chop recovery` table.
+Collection of `Chop Recovery` data was collected from 2000-2010 and 2017-2020.
+Earlier years have more detailed `chops` data and have separate table for `tags` data; later `chops` data and `tags` data combine into one.
+Tables from 2017-2020 include a `chop` table with multiple count values per row, a `chop_and_tags` table with individual counts, and a `chop recovery` table.